Skylark13/osgboostpython/osgBoostPython/README.txt

 bjam release

-and then copy the resulting python modules into lib/osg/, lib/osgDB, etc.
+This will copy the resulting python modules into lib/osg/, lib/osgDB, etc.

 (Windows)
-build.bat does that for you, just make sure you run it with the "release" argument to avoid "release executable calling into debug DLL" problems.
+Make sure you run it with the "release" argument to avoid "release executable calling into debug DLL" problems. (.pyd modules are basically DLLs)

 Note that the Visual Studio solution and project files in build/ are NOT for actually building this project!
 They are just there for convenience when